mialkin/docs/design/cqrs.md

 Also we use the same model, for reading and writing data; model in DDD sense.
 Commands return values.

 Described above approach is also know as [↑ Vertical Slice Architecture](https://jimmybogard.com/vertical-slice-architecture), the term coined by Jimmy Bogard.

+#### Advantages of handlers over services

+1. A handler is much smaller than a service.
+The largest handlers can reach 500 lines of code.
+It's still several times less than number of lines in a service.
+Normally handler is much less than 500 lines of code.
+For a service to have from few hundreds to few thousands lines of code is an usual thing.
+Maintaining small handlers with a clear area of responsibility is much easier.
+2. A handler does not have code of other business operations.
+Handlers are independent from each other.
+All the code of a business operation will be in one place, in one class — in a handler.
+Operations can be spread across different services.
+For example cloning of a complex entity can be spread across 7 services.
+One service can call other services.
+Operations inside a service get fragmented.
+3. A handler follows SRP principle which states that class should have one reason to change.
+Architecture based on handlers expands by adding new handlers and not by rewriting existing handlers.
+4. Handlers have less dependencies.
+Handler has only dependencies it needs for implementing one business operation.
+It's a rare thing to see more than 5 dependencies inside of a handler.
+For a service to have 10 or more dependencies is a normal thing.

 ### What is CQRS